vinnyhorgan/brain/src/content/posts/cool.md

 - [ramon santamaria](https://github.com/raysan5): what can i say, huge huge inspiration for me, raylib has been a foundational component of my learning.
 - [jonathan blow](https://x.com/jonathan_blow): absolute genius, game developer, philosopher, all around brilliant guy. i really enjoy his youtube videos and hot takes.
 - [john carmack](https://x.com/id_aa_carmack): not much to say to be honest...
+- [fabrice bellard](https://bellard.org): creator of ffmpeg, quickjs, tcc, qemu and many more. what can i say? a legend.
+- [chris sawyer](https://www.chrissawyergames.com): created one of the best games ever in x86 assembly... anything to add?

 #### musicians